cloudops/cloudops-accp-kb/en/accp-pilot-intro/accp-user-guide.md

 This section provides a summary of the development status of various features in the ACCP platform.

-Last updated: 23 January 2025
+Last updated: 5 February 2025

 |Feature|Status|Description|
 |-------|------|-----------|